Mitrephora glabra: Reproductive biology

 The pollen of M. glabra is shed as permanent tetrads.
 It flowers and sets fruits throughout the year.

 Habitat and distribution

-It has been observed growing in lowland forests, often near rivers and streams, at elevations of 0 to 450 meters.
+It has been observed growing in lowland rain forests, often near rivers and streams, at elevations of 0 to 450 m.

 Uses

 Bioactive compounds isolated from its tissues have been reported to be cytotoxic in tests with cultured human cancer cells and have antimicrobial activity in tests with both fungi and bacteria.